psbriant/transportation_data_analysis/README.md

 ## Description

-This project creates data visualizations for the following transportation datasets.
+This project creates data visualizations for the following transportation datasets:

 ### United States: